pkunlp-icler/FastV/README.md

 ### Support LMMs-Eval

 [LMMs-Eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) is an easy-to-use evaluation framework for lmms including various lmm benchmarks.
 You could follow `./src/FastV/lmms-eval/README.md` to update LLaVA with fastv to test the performance of fastv using lmms-eval.
-Some evaluation results with lmms-eval are listed below (🔥keeping updating):
+Some evaluation results with lmms-eval are listed below:

 | LLaVA-1.5-7B   | Baseline (FLOPS=100%) | FastV K=3 R=50% (FLOPS=57%) |
 |:--------------:|:--------:|:---------------:|